PeterNaydenov/layered-themes-3devices/README.md

 ### Themes (required)
-Only "theme.default" is required actually.
+Only "themes.default" is required actually.
 Default theme is responsible for keys and adds information where is not set.